pablop16n/web-docs-scorer/README.md

 For the _big_segments_score_, a document will recieve a 0.1 score point for every big segment up to a maximum score of 1.
 The length of what we consider a 'big segment' depends on each language and is measured using word characters.
 In Spanish, we set the minimum number of word characters to 250 but in English, for example, the minimum is 232.

-On the other hand, the _largest_segments_score_, it is used to mesure the documents that contains at least one very big segment.
-The lenght of what we consider big segments is also language dependant.
+On the other hand, the _largest_segments_score_, is used to measure if documents contain at least one very big segment.
+The lenght of what we consider big segments is also language-dependent.
 In Spanish, a big segment has between 625 and 1000 word characters as a point of reference for our minimum an maximum numbers.
 Depending on lenght, we assing a value from 0 to 1.
 If there is more than one of these segments, we use an average of them.

 ### urls_score

 processed with: `crawled_text_qualifier.valorate_urls()`

-To determinate the number of urls in the document we look for "www" or "http" strings in the whole text.
-We search the ratio between the number of urls and the number of segments in the text, this ignore short segments, like it is done in _language_score_.
-The _urls_score_ is language independant and is calculated as follows:
+To obtain this score, we look for the number of urls in a document.
+In particular, we look for "www" or "http" strings in the whole text.
+We search the ratio between the number of urls and the number of segments in the text.
+We ignore short segments, as for the _language_score_.
+The _urls_score_ is language independent and is computed as follows:

 `number_of_urls / number_of_segments * 100`

-We agree that documents with 5 or less urls each 100 segments is a enough good ratio, more than 5 must be penalized and 100/100 are usually worthless texts:
+Documents with 5 or less urls each 100 segments is set as the upper ratio threshold, penalization is applied when more than 5 url are present as follows:

 | Url score  |    Ratio      |
 |---|---|